vgitv/one-term.nvim/README.md

 necessary for my workflow.
 Besides I have added some functionnalities that I think interesting.

-## Terminal subcommands
+## Oneterm subcommands

+This plugin provides only one user command named _Oneterm_ and does not define any default keybindings for nvim.
+The _Oneterm_ command takes at least one argument which is the subcommand name.
+The subcommand may (or may not) have arguments.

+`:Oneterm <subcommand> [args...]`

+The subcommands are listed below.
 Consider reading `:help one-term` for further informations.
-The following sections will give a simple overview.

 | SUBCOMMAND          | DESCRIPTION                                        |
 |---------------------|----------------------------------------------------|